Don't have a boating licence yet, or are you still working on one?

 Mainly, there are two types:

-Sword boats have a keel under the boat that is liftable.
+Sword boats have a keel under the boat that can be lifted.

 Cabin boat